University of Houston-Clear Lake Faculty-Led Programs

-Faculty-led education abroad programs offer students an international experience with UHCL faculty members.
-These programs encompass UHCL courses taught abroad, enhanced by the location, excursions and cultural activities.
-They provide UHCL students an opportunity to work with a UHCL faculty member in a specific discipline and country.
+Faculty-led education abroad programs offer students an international experience with University of Houston-Clear Lake (UHCL) faculty members.
+These programs encompass UHCL courses taught abroad, enhanced by the location, excursions, and cultural activities.
+They provide UHCL students an opportunity to work with a UHCL faculty member in a specific area of study and country.

 UHCL's Education Abroad program ensures that faculty-led programs are academically rigorous, financially accessible, and integrated with courses of study.
-OIAP provides administrative support for UHCL faculty to teach UHCL coursework abroad through faculty-led study abroad programs.
+The Office of Education Abroad and Scholar Services (EASS) provides administrative support for UHCL faculty to teach UHCL coursework abroad through faculty-led education abroad programs.
 We are particularly interested in programs that:

-- Align with the UHCL’s Diversity and Inclusion Initiative.
+- Aligns with the UHCL’s Diversity and Inclusion Initiative

 Why Lead an Education Abroad Program?

-While UHCL students have a variety of study abroad options available to them from third party providers, UHCL faculty-led education abroad programs provide students with a unique opportunity.
-These programs offer students an international experience with UHCL faculty while enrolled in UHCL courses.
+While UHCL students have a variety of education abroad options available to them from our partner providers, UHCL faculty-led education abroad programs provide students with the opportunity to have an international experience with UHCL faculty while enrolled in UHCL courses.

-If you're a faculty member who would like to initiate a faculty-led education abroad program, you must first submit a proposal and have it approved by your college dean and OIAP.
+If you are a faculty member who would like to initiate a faculty-led education abroad program, you must first submit a proposal and have it approved by your college dean and EASS.
 You must also review the Faculty-Led Education Abroad Program Proposal for detailed information on the review process, criteria and timelines.